zavolanlab/IPA-immune/README.md

 # IPA-immune
 A Nextflow pipeline for the multi-omics analysis of IPA-derived isoforms in cancer.
-> DISCLAIMER: The workflow currently is in development and is still in an experimental stage
+> DISCLAIMER: The workflow is currently in development and still in an experimental stage

 ### Installation